edinburgh-napier/set09121/lectures/lecture7.md

 - Repository systems can also be used.
  - Combine document maintenance with code maintenance.
  - Could also be storing assets.
-- Using tools allows for a structured and managed approach to the development process.
+- Tools provide a structured and managed approach to the development process.
  - Collaboration.
  - Communication.
 - Use tools as necessary throughout your development process.